 - Channels used for dewatering must be stable and better if they have been protected with grass or vegetation.

 - You should avoid dewatering under heavy rains because the infiltration rate is at a minimum and water will move slower or just the dewatering process will not function.

 - Never discharge water that has been contaminated with oil, grease, or chemical products directly.
 In such instances, an oil/water separator may be necessary.

 - Additional permits and requirements might be needed from the state, local, or federal agencies.

 - It is important to understand the water table conditions in the area, perhaps the underground water is always near the surface, so your plan might not work.

-- Sump pumps are the most common dewatering technique but it can handle only a small volume of water.
+- Sump pumps are the most common dewatering technique but can handle only a small volume of water.

 How to Use Dewatering Bags

 Dewatering bags are made of durable geotextile fabric used to filter water by removing sediments.
 They are used for dredging operations, construction sites, or places with high water table near the shoreline.
 These bags should be sized accordingly based on the pump flow rate and type of sediment.
 When using dewatering bags, avoid multiple pipe discharges as it may cause the filter bag to fail.
 Remember to manage water runoff properly by guiding it to the nearest storm inlet.

 Preventing Water from Affecting Your Site